+What are the best CS:GO skins?
 While aim and skill mean everything in a competitive first-person shooter like Counter-Strike: Global Offensive, having the flashiest skin on your weapon comes at a close second.
 As a game that has been around for nearly a decade, CS:GO totes hundreds of skins for the nearly 60 weapons available in the game.
-Skins are received organically, and randomly, from weapon cases or mission rewards.
+CS:GO skins are received organically, and randomly, from weapon cases or mission rewards.
 These cases can only be opened with keys purchased at $2.50 (£1.79).

 The more popular way of guaranteeing the purchase of skins though is through the Steam Marketplace.
-Players that have received skins from crates can sell them on the marketplace and users can buy them outright without risking drop probability.
+Players that have received CS:GO skins from CS:GO cases can sell them on the marketplace and users can buy them outright without risking drop probability.
 The combination of popularity and supply and demand have made skins an actual form of currency in the CS:GO ecosystem.

 The most expensive CS:GO skin available right now, for example, is the Souvenir Dragon Lore AWP in Factory New condition which will set you back $26,000 (£18,280).